-Stakeholder consultation is the key process for identifying, prioritizing and reporting on HoldCo's/Bank's material issues.
-This process takes place on an annual basis through dedicated communication channels for specific stakeholder groups as well as surveys/questionnaires and its outcomes inform the issue prioritisation and provide an in depth understanding out each stakeholder group's concerns and expectations.
-Further details regarding the aforementioned process and its results can be found in the Annual Report 2020 - Business & Sustainability.
+Stakeholder consultation is the key process for identifying, prioritizing, validating and reporting on Bank's prioritized ESG impacts / material issues.
+This process takes place on an annual basis through dedicated communication channels for specific stakeholder groups as well as surveys/questionnaires.
+Further details regarding the aforementioned process and its results are embedded in the Annual Report 2021 - Business & Sustainability.